Jane Sutherland: Career

 Sutherland's body of work mainly focus on Australian landscapes with the inclusion of women and children interacting with nature.
 Narrative is suggestive in her works as she leaves an impression of the land and her figures turn away from the viewer.

 Despite her efforts and success, Sutherland found difficulties in being considered a serious and professional artist.
 Sutherland was forced to price her paintings at a tenth of the value of her male peers.
 In one example from 1894 exhibition, Sutherland's work To the Dandenong asking price was eighteen guineas, while David Davies sold his piece Moonrise for seventy-five pounds.

 Illness and death

 In the early years of the 1900s, Sutherland suffered from a serious stroke and became fully reliant upon the care of her brother, William Sutherland.
 With William's assistance for mobility, Sutherland was able to continue painting and exhibiting her work as well as teach art to a new generation.
 However, the impact of her illness can be seen by the diminishing the size of her works, from large canvases to small pastels.

 Following William's death in 1911, Sutherland was forced to retire and remained so until her death in 1928.
 Unable to paint, it was during these years that she was gradually forgotten during the turn of the century.
-By the time of her passing on the 28th of July, there was little to no public acknowledgment.
+By the time of her death on the 28th of July, there was little to no public acknowledgment.